-Free or cheap activities in Rotorua.
+Free or Cheap Activities in Rotorua

 The Earth’s crust is thin in this part of the country producing many hot mud pools and thermal hot springs.
 Luckily for us, this means there are a few springs in the area that you can enjoy for free, which we have listed here for you.
-If nature is your thing, then take a look at these10 Free Natural Spots Near Rotorua.So take a look at our quick list below of the stuff you can do in Rotorua for free or very little cost.
+If nature is your thing, then take a look at these 10 Free Natural Spots Near Rotorua.

+One of the most popular Rotorua activities is to dip in a hot pool.
 Between Taupo and Rotorua, make sure to stop off at one of the free hot pool spots.
 One example is the bridge leading to Wai-O-Tapu is a perfect spot where cool and hot streams meet.
 Check out the other Free Natural Hot Pools in Rotorua.

-2. Walk or bike inWhakarewarewa Redwood Forest
+2. Walk or Bike in Whakarewarewa Redwood Forest – FREE

+The Redwood Forest is one of the most popular Rotorua attractions.
 Taking a trip up to a lookout will give you views of Rotorua.
 Or there’s a wide selection of mountain bike trails to hurtle down.
-Find out how to get there inRotorua Guide for backpackers.
+This should be on top of your list of things to do in Rotorua.

-The short Kaituna River Walk leads toOkere Falls the highest commercially rafter fallsin New Zealand.
+Want more free activities in Rotorua?
+The short Kaituna River Walk leads to Okere Falls the highest commercially rafter falls in New Zealand.
 The entrance to the walk is also a good place to see glowworms (when it’s dark, obviously).
 See where else you can raft here: The 7 Places to go White Water Rafting in New Zealand.

-5. stroll around Kuirau Park
+5. Stroll Around Kuirau Park – FREE

+Here comes the most accessible Rotorua attraction.
 Kuirau Park gives visitors a taste (quite literally, the smell is so strong you can taste it) of the volcanic activity that Rotorua is famous for.
 Walk around the various mud pools.
 Kuirau Park can be found along Pukuatua Street and Ranolf Street.

-6. Visit the Waimangu Volcanic Valley
+6. Visit the Waimangu Volcanic Valley – CHEAP

 Wander through a geothermal valley packed with geysers, hot springs, vibrant lakes, steaming vents and fascinating history.
 Discover Waimangu’s network of walking trails, which range from 1 hour to 2 hours+, giving you great value for money at one of the most affordable geothermal parks in the Rotorua area.
 A day out among the epic geothermal features, as well as the stunning forest, lake and mountain scenery makes the Waimangu Volcanic Valley well worth exploring!

-7. See the Maori village of Ohinemutu
+7. See the Maori Village of Ohinemutu – FREE

 The suburb in Rotorua used to be a Maori village.
-Sights here are theTama-Te-Kapua marae (Maori meeting house) and St Faith’s Anglican Church.
-If you can’t afford to see one of the 10 Places to Experience Maori Culture in New Zealand then this is another free alternative.
+Sights here are the Tama-Te-Kapua marae (Maori meeting house) and St Faith’s Anglican Church.
+If you can’t afford to see one of the 10 Places to Experience Maori Culture in New Zealand then this is another free alternative activity in Rotorua.

 A whole host of thermal pools using natural thermal water await at the Waikite Valley Thermal Pools, as well as a bushwalk to the hot water spring itself.
 Admission is just NZ$15!
 Find the complex down the Waikite Valley Road, a 30-minute drive out of Rotorua.

-13. Go to Wingspan
+15. Go to Wingspan – CHEAP

 At just NZ$25, we think this just makes the cheap-things-to-do list.
 Wingspan is the National Bird of Prey Centre for New Zealand and an amazing opportunity to see birds of prey close-up in this recovery centre.
 See flying displays every day at 1.30pm to watch the rare New Zealand falcon do its thing.